Valentine-Jingwa/Docker_Challenge/README.md

 We welcome contributions, and any feedback or suggestions can be submitted as pull requests or issues within this repository.

 ## Troubleshooting
-If you encounter any issues, please review the Docker Compose logs or contact [Maintainer Name] at [Contact Information].
+If you encounter any issues, please review the Docker Compose logs or contact [Valentine Jingwa] at [Hahaha Sike].

 ## License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the [MIT License] - see the LICENSE.md file for details.

 ---
-Documentation created by [Your Name] on [Date].
-For more information or queries, please contact [Your Contact Information].
+Documentation created by [Valentine] on [March 31st].
+For more information or queries, please contact [Sike Nope].